noahwenck/table-display/README.md

 To instantiate the project's database run: `docker compose up`.

-Then run the application through your IDE, or by running `DisplayTableApplication`.
+After the database is setup, run the application through your IDE, or by running `DisplayTableApplication`.
+Once running, navigate to [http://localhost:8080/](http://localhost:8080/).